|Back to Back Issues Page|

 5. More fibre.

-In short, a move from food that produces little blood glucose (fat and protein), to that which produces massive amounts, especially when refined.
+In short a move from food that does not induce raised blood sugar (fat and protein), to that which produces massive amounts of glucose, especially when refined.

 "The first goal will surprise those who still imagine that starchy foods are unhealthy or that bread and potatoes are especially fattening."